Get an annual AARP membership for only $12. Limited time offer.

 Did You Know?
 Some states mandate car insurance discounts for seniors who complete driving safety courses offered by organizations like AARP, AAA, and the National Safety Council.

 Determining insurance rates by age can be tricky, as younger drivers are more likely to engage in risky behaviors like speeding, driving while intoxicated, and driving without wearing a seatbelt6.
-Middle-aged drivers are generally seen to be the lowest risk to insurance carriers, as they often have years of driving experience, are less likely to engage in risky behaviors, and often have not developed significant hearing loss or vision problems.
+Middle-aged drivers are generally considered the lowest risk to insurance carriers, as they often have years of driving experience, are less likely to engage in risky behaviors, and often have not developed significant hearing loss or vision problems.
 Premiums rise for many older adults, particularly those over the age of 74, because they are more likely to have vision and hearing impairments, cognitive decline, and slowed reflexes, despite being the demographic least likely to purposefully engage in risky driving behaviors.

 State Requirements for Senior Drivers